jeffgennari/lg24devsecops/README.md

 scan, and coveralls.io should show a report on code coverage from the tests.

-#### GitHub Actions
-Travis CI's free plan may still require you to enter personal information. Ïf you would like to try a different pipeline, GitHub Actions is configured for this project.
-GitHub Actions are composed of *apps* that you can find in a marketplace (https://github.com/marketplace).
-You compose these apps in the YML file within the `.github/workflows/` directory.
-You can set a number of different triggers for GitHub Actions, such as on commit.
-For this project manual build are configured. using the file: `.github/workflows/manual.yml`.
-This pipeline is run  by pressing `Actions > Run Workflow` from the repository page.
-You should inspect the `manual.yml` file because it has a number of dependencies that must be satisfied.
-In particular, SonarCloud you to set a SONAR_TOKEN for the project.
-To set this token, do the following:

-* In your GitHub repository, go to `Settings > Secrets > Actions` and create a new secret with the following details:
-* In the Name field, enter SONAR_TOKEN
-* in the Value field, enter the hash that Jeff provides via the meeting chat.

-When you run the workflow, you will see the SonarCloud analysis in SonarCloud (e.g. https://sonarcloud.io/summary/overall?id=jgennari-2023-devsecops-example).
-Simiarlly, you will see the Coveralls report in the Coveralls website (e.g. https://coveralls.io/github/jeffgennari/lg23devsecops).
-The specific URLs may change to reflect your account.

-One of the nice things about GitHub actions is that we can see results for public repositories.

 #### Extension
 You should notice that the code is not 100% covered by tests.
 Use the